 - For a shortcut to Welwyn Garden City, drop down to this path and head in an easterly direction to the Garden City.
 This shortcut reduces the length of the walk by about 2 km, but you miss Brocket Park.

 - In 40 metres, just before a ford in the road,[!] turn left onto a footpath signed to Brocket Hall and Lemsford.
-Keep ahead on this path, initially with the stream on your right.
+Keep ahead on this path, initially with the stream (The River Lea) on your right.
 Ignore all ways off.
 In 550 metres you come to a path junction.
 Here follow the sign ahead into Brocket Park up a steep bank through light woodland with a tree route footbed.
 At the top of the bank keep ahead through the light woodland to come out on to a golf course within Brocket Park.

 - Follow a clear waymarked path in the open between links and in 420 metes you pass Brocket Hall over to your right and golf club buildings.
 The recommended route will have you turning right to cross over the access road - market exit - to soon head up and over the Melbourne golf course.

 - If you have difficulty finding the recommended route, or if the two golf courses are particularly busy on tournament days, you might find it easier to follow the surfaced estate exit road in a north north easterly direction for some 700 metres until you come to a lodge building on the edge of the estate, with controlled exit gates.
 Unfortunately there is no pedestrian exit gate, so you have to scamble through undergrowth to the right of the gates to come out onto a public road, where you turn right and keep ahead.
 At a road junction bear right and walk through the pretty village of Ayot Green, to cross over the bridge over the A1(M) road - to rejoin the recommended route below.